Jaymon/caches/README.md

 * **ttl** -- integer -- time to live, how many seconds to cache the value.
 0 (default) means cache forever.

-* **connection_name** -- string -- if you have more than one caches dsn then you can use this to set the name of the connection you want (the name of the connection is the `#connection_name` fragment of a dsn url).
+* **connection_name** -- string -- if you have more than one caches DSN then you can use this to set the name of the connection you want (the name of the connection is the `#connection_name` fragment of a DSN url).

 ```python
 class MyIntCache(Cache):